Back to Blog

 Structuring HVAC Campaigns for Success

-The most common and costly mistake HVAC companies make on Google Ads is lumping all services into one campaign with a single budget.
-This approach prevents you from controlling budget allocation and tailoring ads to specific customer needs.
-A successful account structure requires separating campaigns by service type.
-For example, you should have distinct campaigns for **AC Repair**, **Furnace Installation**, **Duct Cleaning**, and **HVAC Maintenance**.
-This segmentation allows you to allocate more budget to your most profitable services and create highly relevant ads and landing pages for each specific search.
+The biggest and most expensive mistake we see HVAC companies make on Google Ads is throwing all their services into one campaign.
+That's a surefire way to lose control of your budget and serve up generic ads.
+A winning account structure means breaking out campaigns by service.
+You need separate campaigns for AC Repair, Furnace Installation, Duct Cleaning, and HVAC Maintenance.
+This lets you push more money to your most profitable services and write super-relevant ads and landing pages for every search.

-By separating campaigns, you can direct your budget for emergency repairs to ads that highlight 24/7 service, while your installation campaign can focus on financing options and free estimates.
-This level of control is impossible with a single, consolidated campaign.
-Proper structure gives you the power to adjust bids and messaging based on the unique value and urgency of each service, directly impacting your lead quality and cost per acquisition.
+When you separate campaigns, you can point your emergency repair budget to ads that scream '24/7 Service,' while your installation ads can talk up financing options and free estimates.
+You just can't get that level of control with one big campaign.
+A solid structure gives you the power to tweak bids and messaging for what each service is worth, which directly improves your lead quality and how much you pay for each one.

 Keyword Strategy: Targeting High-Intent Customers

-Your keyword strategy must focus on capturing high-intent, bottom-of-funnel searches.
-These are potential customers actively looking for a solution now.
-Keywords like **'emergency ac repair near me'** or **'new furnace cost'** indicate a much higher purchase intent than informational searches like 'how to fix ac unit'.
-Focus your budget on phrase and exact match keywords to control who sees your ads.
-While broad match can be used for research, it often pulls in irrelevant, low-quality traffic from DIY-focused searchers, wasting your budget.
+Your keyword strategy has to be all about grabbing people who are ready to buy.
+These are the folks actively searching for a solution *now*.
+Keywords like 'emergency ac repair near me' or 'new furnace cost' show way more intent than someone just browsing for 'how to fix ac unit'.
+You want to focus your budget on phrase and exact match keywords to control who sees your ads.
+Broad match can be okay for research, but it usually just brings in junk traffic from DIYers, burning through your budget.

-An aggressive negative keyword list is just as important as your target keywords.
-You must actively exclude terms like **'free'**, **'diy'**, **'jobs'**, and **'training'** to protect your ad spend.
-The average Cost Per Click (CPC) for competitive HVAC keywords can range from **$5 to over $20**, so every click needs to count.
-By refining your keyword targeting and eliminating waste, you ensure your ads are shown only to qualified, local homeowners ready to make a purchase decision.
+And here's the thing: an aggressive negative keyword list is just as crucial as your target list.
+You have to block terms like 'free', 'diy', 'jobs', and 'training' to stop wasting money.
+The average Cost Per Click (CPC) for competitive HVAC keywords can be anywhere from $5 to over $20, so you need to make every single click count.
+By tightening up your keyword targeting, you make sure your ads are only getting in front of qualified homeowners who are ready to pull the trigger.

 Crafting Ad Copy That Converts

-Your ad copy is your digital storefront.
-It must be compelling, trustworthy, and directly address the searcher's problem.
-Effective HVAC ad copy includes a strong call to action, mentions 24/7 availability for repair services, and builds trust with phrases like **'Licensed & Insured'** or **'Family-Owned'**.
-Always include the specific service in the headline to match the user's search query, reinforcing that you offer the exact solution they need.
-For example, an ad for an 'AC repair' keyword should have a headline like **'Fast AC Repair - Call Now'**.
+Think of your ad copy as your digital storefront.
+It has to be convincing, trustworthy, and solve the searcher's problem on the spot.
+Good HVAC ad copy always has a strong call to action, mentions 24/7 availability for repair jobs, and builds trust with phrases like 'Licensed & Insured' or 'Family-Owned'.
+Always put the specific service in the headline to match what they searched for.
+It tells them you have the exact fix they need.
+For example, an ad for an 'AC repair' keyword should have a headline like 'Fast AC Repair - Call Now'.

-Ad extensions are critical for maximizing visibility and performance. **Call extensions** allow mobile users to call you directly from the ad, which is essential for emergency services. **Location extensions** show your business address and help you appear in local map packs. **Sitelink extensions** let you direct users to specific pages on your site, such as 'Financing', 'Service Areas', or 'Testimonials'.
-Using these extensions costs nothing extra and significantly increases your ad's click-through rate and relevance.
+Ad extensions are a must for getting more eyeballs and better results.
+Call extensions let people on their phones call you straight from the ad—that's huge for emergency calls.
+Location extensions show your address and get you on the local map results.
+Sitelink extensions let you send people to other important pages, like 'Financing', 'Service Areas', or 'Testimonials'.
+Using these doesn't cost you a dime extra and can seriously boost your ad's click-through rate.

 High-Converting Landing Pages for HVAC Ads

-Sending paid traffic to your website's homepage is a wasted opportunity.
-A dedicated landing page, designed specifically for the ad campaign, will always produce a higher conversion rate.
-The landing page must be a seamless extension of your ad, with a headline that matches the ad copy and a clear, singular focus.
-If the ad promises **'$50 Off AC Repair'**, the landing page must prominently feature that same offer.
-The page should be clean, mobile-friendly, and load quickly.
+Sending paid traffic to your homepage is just throwing money away.
+A dedicated landing page, built just for that ad, will always get you more leads.
+The landing page needs to feel like a natural next step from your ad, with a headline that matches the ad copy and has one clear goal.
+If your ad says '$50 Off AC Repair', that offer better be front and center on the landing page.
+The page should be clean, work great on mobile, and load fast.

-Every high-converting landing page includes several key elements: a prominent, clickable phone number, a simple contact form, social proof like customer testimonials or industry awards, and a clear call to action.
-Remove any distracting navigation or links that could lead the visitor away from the primary goal: contacting you.
-The objective is to make it as easy as possible for a potential customer to convert into a lead, whether by phone call or form submission.
+Every landing page that actually converts has a few key things: a big, clickable phone number, a simple contact form, social proof like customer reviews or awards, and a clear call to action.
+Get rid of any extra navigation or links that might distract them from the one thing you want them to do: contact you.
+The whole point is to make it dead simple for a potential customer to become a lead, either by calling or filling out that form.

 Smart Bidding and Budget Allocation

-For most HVAC companies, a monthly Google Ads budget between **$2,500 and $6,000** is a realistic starting point to generate meaningful lead volume.
-Instead of manual bidding, leverage Google's Smart Bidding strategies like **Maximize Conversions** or **Target Cost Per Acquisition (CPA)**.
-These algorithms use machine learning to optimize bids in real-time for each individual auction, a task impossible to replicate manually.
-This allows the system to bid more aggressively for users it identifies as more likely to convert into a lead.
+For most HVAC companies, a monthly Google Ads budget between $2,500 and $6,000 is a realistic place to start if you want to see real lead volume.
+And forget manual bidding.
+You should be using Google's Smart Bidding strategies like Maximize Conversions or Target Cost Per Acquisition (CPA).
+These tools use machine learning to fine-tune your bids for every single auction—something no human can do.
+This lets the system bid higher for users it thinks are more likely to turn into a real lead.

-It is crucial to set your campaigns to run only during business hours or when you have someone available to answer the phone.
-Running ads 24/7 without after-hours support wastes money on clicks that cannot be converted.
-Smart bidding works best with accurate conversion data, which is why precise tracking is essential.
-By combining an adequate budget with automated bidding strategies, you can let Google's AI do the heavy lifting to find your next customer.
+It's also critical to run your ads only when you actually have someone ready to answer the phone.
+Running ads 24/7 when you don't have after-hours support is just lighting money on fire.
+Smart Bidding needs good data to work its magic, which is why tracking has to be on point.
+When you combine a solid budget with automated bidding, you can let Google's AI do the heavy lifting of finding your next customer.

 The Importance of Call Tracking

-Dynamic Number Insertion (DNI) technology swaps the phone number on your website with a unique tracking number for each visitor source.
-This allows you to see exactly which keywords, ads, and campaigns are driving phone calls.
-This data feeds directly into Google's bidding algorithms, enabling them to optimize for your most valuable leads.
-Without this data, you are flying blind, potentially cutting budget from your best-performing campaigns while investing in ones that only appear to be working.
+Here's how it works: Dynamic Number Insertion (DNI) swaps the phone number on your site with a unique tracking number for each person who visits.
+This shows you exactly which keywords, ads, and campaigns are making the phone ring.
+That data then feeds right back into Google's bidding AI, helping it find more of your best leads.
+Without it, you're just guessing, and you could end up cutting the budget on your best campaigns because you don't have the full picture.

 Measuring Success: Key HVAC PPC Metrics

-Clicks and impressions are vanity metrics.
-The ultimate measure of a successful HVAC Google Ads campaign is its **Cost Per Lead (CPL)**.
-A typical CPL for HVAC services through Google Ads falls between **$80 and $120**.
-While this can vary based on location and competition, it serves as a solid benchmark.
-Your goal is to acquire leads at a cost that allows for a healthy profit margin on your services.
-Tracking CPL requires accurate conversion tracking for both form submissions and phone calls.
+Clicks and impressions are just vanity metrics.
+The only number that really matters in a successful HVAC Google Ads campaign is your Cost Per Lead (CPL).
+A good CPL for HVAC services usually lands between $80 and $120.
+This can change depending on your city and how tough the competition is, but it's a solid benchmark.
+Your goal is to get leads at a price that leaves you a healthy profit on your services.
+And to track CPL, you need accurate conversion tracking for both forms and phone calls.

-Beyond CPL, you should monitor your conversion rate, which is the percentage of clicks that turn into a lead.
-A strong landing page and relevant ad copy should produce a conversion rate of 10% or higher.
-By focusing on CPL and conversion rate, you can make data-driven decisions to optimize your campaigns.
-For example, if a campaign has a high click-through rate but a low conversion rate, it likely indicates a problem with the landing page, not the ad itself.
-This focus on actionable metrics is key to achieving a positive return on ad spend.
+Besides CPL, you should also be watching your conversion rate—the percentage of clicks that actually become a lead.
+A good landing page with relevant ads should get you a conversion rate of 10% or more.
+When you focus on CPL and conversion rate, you can make smart, data-backed decisions to improve your campaigns.
+For instance, if a campaign gets a lot of clicks but has a low conversion rate, the problem is probably your landing page, not the ad.
+This focus on real metrics is how you get a positive return on your ad spend.

 Ready to Dominate Your Local Market?